D&E Media: Content

-Scenes directed by Donald Vollenweider for Human Toilet Bowls, a defunct IncrediPass (also known as IncredibleDollars) website, were released on DVD by Incredible Digital in 2007.

 Allegations of misconduct

-Vanessa Belmond, who did a scene for Latina Abuse in September 2010 under the name Alexa Cruz, said after the shoot, which was directed by Donald Vollenweider and co-starred David Horter and Paul Kryscuk, she looked like she was "beaten up" with injuries that included "red marks all over my body" and "eyes [that] were so swollen that I looked like I had pink eye."
-According Belmond, before the shoot, a D&E Media employee told her, "You're lucky you're not working for Ghetto Gaggers, we're meaner to the Black girls."
+Vanessa Belmond, who did a scene for Latina Abuse, said after the shoot, she looked like she was "beaten up" with "red marks all over my body" and "eyes [that] were so swollen that I looked like I had pink eye."
+According to Belmond, before the shoot, a Latina Abuse employee told her, "You're lucky you're not working for Ghetto Gaggers, we're meaner to the Black girls."

-Gina Lynn, in an April 2011 interview with Mike Dickinson of Free Speech Revolution, was queried as to whether she was ever asked to do something on camera she personally felt was "crazy" or caused her to wonder "if it was offensive/legal"; Lynn answered, "Well I did do a scene for Facial Abuse.com and will never do it again.
-I think that is drawing the line and it's probably only a matter of time until they are looked at."

-Clayra Beau, who did a Facial Abuse scene in June 2011, stated while she knew beforehand the shoot, which was directed by Vollenweider, would entail rough sex, she was still taken aback by how violent it was, claiming the irrumatio she was subjected to prevented her from using a safeword while her non-verbal gestures to the male performers, Big Red and Paul Kryscuk, that were supposed to signal for them to stop were ignored, with Beau noting, "I was clawing at their legs and slapping their thighs and they still wouldn't let up."
+Clayra Beau, who did a Facial Abuse scene, stated while she knew beforehand the shoot would entail rough sex, she was still taken aback by how violent it was, claiming the irrumatio she was subjected to prevented her from using a safeword while her non-verbal gestures to the male performers that were supposed to signal for them to stop were ignored, with Beau noting, "I was clawing at their legs and slapping their thighs and they still wouldn't let up."
 According to Beau, the shoot left her with injuries, but the contract Facial Abuse had her sign had clauses preventing performers from seeking reparations for emotional or physical damages they may incur during a shoot; "Therefore they could literally fuck a girl up for life and she can do nothing about it.
-It's as close to rape as you can get in consensual porn and puts all pornographers in danger."
+It's as close to rape as you can get in consensual porn and puts all pornographers in danger.